Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 How This Connects to the Broader Framework

-This focus on dose and form is part of the broader framework I use when evaluating supplements, explained in more detail in How I Evaluate Supplements as a Biomedical Engineer and Quality Professional.
+This focus on dose and form is part of the broader framework I use when evaluating supplements, which I explain in more detail in How I Evaluate Supplements as a Biomedical Engineer and Quality Professional.

 References and Further Reading